radrow/dlstalk-coq/README.md

 # Artifact for OOPSLA submission

-This project mechanises the theory described in the paper along with proofs.
+This project mechanises the theory described in the paper along with proofs of theorems marked with a rooster.

 ## Build